 The mass adoption of any technology is directly proportional to the development of humanized features.
 Voice detection is a tough job.
 There are uncountable accents as human beings have evolved.
 What’s more, we use slang and idioms in our conversations that baffle today’s voice recognition technology.
 The challenge is to understand and truly speaks like a human.

 To define Google Assistant’s personality, Google hired Emma Coats, an ex-Pixar story artist.
+Her voice runs across the extensive line-up of Google Home devices., an ex-Pixar story artist.
 Moreover, Amazon held a competition to build a “socialbot” that could converse engagingly with humans on the trending topics for 20 minutes.
 This offers a glance about the possible future of smart speakers.
 The technology would use more machine learning algorithms and NLP to make it sound less like machines and more like humans.

 People will move on from ordering toilet papers using smart speakers.
 With the upgrade of AI, smart speakers are expected to become the prime medium for online shopping.
 Shopping through speakers is still an early adopter activity and it is being accepted very slowly.
 However, in the future, smart speakers would become mainstream as people would feel more comfortable and develop trust with the technology.

 Moreover, lifestyle revolving around smartphones is expected to fuel the demand for smart speakers.
 For instance, a sports fan watching a match on television can simply call its personal assistant to order food or people can set reminders to restoke groceries before they forget.